Sayuj63/blockchain-verifier/README.md

 ### Production Deployment

+The application is configured for production deployment with Gunicorn:

+1. The application uses a factory function `get_app()` for Gunicorn compatibility
+2. In production mode, the application is started via the entrypoint.sh script using Gunicorn
+3. Port configuration is handled via the PORT environment variable (default: 8000)
+4. Set ENVIRONMENT=production for production mode

-For production deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).
+For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).

 ## API Endpoints